Metrilo/custom-integration/README.md

 ![](images/api-token.png)

-First, we need to create some resources.
+Now you need to import your shop's resources into Metrilo - categories, products, customers, orders.
+Then you can start registering actions on them - views, adds to cart, new orders.

 Let's create a category, a product and a customer.
 We'll assume the current time (in milliseconds since 1970) is `1518004715732`:

 ```